mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 {{<img src="pi-noboot.png" alt="Pi boot screen that says 'Progress: Trying boot mode USB-MSD'" max-width="700px" caption="The Pi 4 fails to boot the standard NixOS ARM image">}}

-I learned later that the pre-built 64-bit ARM images require the system to have UEFI, which the Raspberry Pi 4 does not support.
+I learned later that NixOS's main pre-built 64-bit ARM images require the system to have UEFI, which the Raspberry Pi 4 does not support.
 To boot one of these images, you need to first boot to [Tow-Boot](#the-future-of-nixos-on-the-raspberry-pi).

 ### Gotcha 2: The latest NixOS (23.05) microSD doesn't work on Raspberry Pi 4

-Tried with `nixos-sd-image-23.05.1123.aaef163eac7-aarch64-linux.img`.

-Gets an error:
+NixOS still publishes microSD images for single-board computers like the Raspberry Pi.
+I tried flashing `nixos-sd-image-23.05.1123.aaef163eac7-aarch64-linux.img` to a microSD, but I got this error when I tried to apply my `configuration.nix`:

 ```text
 Applying overlay rpi4-vc4-fkms-v3d-overlay to bcm2711-rpi-cm4-io.dtb...